Our Staff

 Communications & Advocacy

-Amanda has worked in intersectional social justice advocacy and communications spaces for over a decade and holds degrees in social work from Temple University and public policy, English, and linguistics from Rutgers University.
+Amanda has worked in intersectional social justice advocacy and communications spaces for over fifteen years and holds degrees in social work from Temple University and public policy, English, and linguistics from Rutgers University.

 Born and raised in New Jersey on the northeastern coast of the United States, Amanda also lived in Maine and Pennsylvania before relocating to Colorado in 2016.
 She now resides just south of Denver and enjoys spending time with her family, preferably while taking in Colorado’s beautiful scenery.